emmaewade/Epson-V800-Worm-Counting-Tutorials/README.md

 - Must have more than one image
 - Didn't 100% figure out measuring the paths, probably better with 1000s of images or video

-*Citations:*
+*Citations*:
-Investigating the Spreading and Toxicity of Prion-like Proteins Using the Metazoan Model Organism C. elegans http://dx.doi.org/10.3791/52321
+- *Investigating the Spreading and Toxicity of Prion-like Proteins Using the Metazoan Model Organism C. elegans* : http://dx.doi.org/10.3791/52321
-WormSizer: High-throughput Analysis of Nematode Size and Shape https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3579787/
+- *WormSizer: High-throughput Analysis of Nematode Size and Shape* : https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3579787/